-- 1. To use this feature for both PCB 1.02 and 1.04, JEN must be set to Jumper Mode: [1-2]; [See item #2 in this section, Hardware Setup]. - 2.
+- 1. To use this feature, JEN must be set to Jumper Mode: [1-2]; [See section 2]. - 2.
 Otherwise, if JumperFree mode is enabled, use BIOS setup in place of these switches (set Operating Frequency Setting to User Define under 4.4 Advanced Menu in BIOS Setup so you can set the CPU Frequency).

 WARNING!
 Frequencies other than the recommended CPU bus frequencies are not guaranteed to be stable.
 Overclocking your processor is not recommended.
-It may result in slower speeds than expected and premature wear of the processor.
+It may result in a slower speed and premature wearing of the processor.

-7) CPU Core BUS Frequency Multiple (DSFID Switches 1-6)
+8) CPU Core BUS Frequency Multiple (DSFID Switches 1-6)